defano/wyldcard/README.md

 ![Hero](doc/images/hero.png)

-#### Wait, what's HyperCard?
+#### What's HyperCard?

 Released in 1987 and included in the box with every Macintosh sold during the late 1980's and '90s, HyperCard was a software [Erector Set](https://en.wikipedia.org/wiki/Erector_Set): part programming language, part paint program, part database.
 With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors to it with an expressive syntax that mimicked natural English.

 Apple called it "programming for the rest of us."
 Steve Wozniak called it ["the best program ever written"](https://www.macworld.com/article/1018126/woz.html).

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.
-Or, watch a screencast tutorial [here](https://www.youtube.com/watch?v=AmeUt3_yQ8c).
+Or, watch [a screencast tutorial](https://www.youtube.com/watch?v=AmeUt3_yQ8c).

 ## Features

-HyperTalk Java attempts to maintain high-fidelity to Apple's original software.
-By and large, HyperTalk Java has been an effort to clone the original, not to modernize it.
+HyperTalk Java attempts to maintain high-fidelity to Apple's original software; by and large, it's an attempt to clone the original rather than to modernize it.

 #### Organize information

 * Create, open, and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
-* Utilize foreground and background layers; styled buttons and fields similar to HyperCard's (text fields hold richly styled text).
+* Cards support a foreground and background layer; buttons and fields come in a variety of styles similar to HyperCard's; text fields hold richly-styled text.
 * Sort cards and data; read and write text files from script; print individual cards or entire stacks of cards.

 #### Paint and draw

-* Use any of HyperCard's original paint tools, patterns, and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet)).
+* Paint using any of HyperCard's original tools, patterns, and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet)).
-* Full-color graphics with alpha transparency, plus the ability to reduce color depth to give images a more "vintage feel."
+* Supports full-color graphics with alpha transparency, plus the ability to reduce color depth to give images a more vintage feel.
 * Drag-and-drop graphics onto the card; import and export graphics from the filesystem.
 * Includes many of the original button icons, plus the ability to create new icons from card graphics.